xullnn/ls_pull_over_push/130/answers.md

   - `'~> 5.1.1'` means the version number should `>= 5.1.1` but `< 5.2.0`

 > Most of the version specifiers, like `>= 1.0`, are self-explanatory.
 The specifier `~>` has a special meaning, best shown by example. `~> 2.0.3` is identical to `>= 2.0.3` and `< 2.1`. `~> 2.1` is identical to `>= 2.1` and `< 3.0`. `~> 2.2.beta` will match prerelease versions like `2.2.beta.12`.

+29. Briefly describe the relationships among

+- Your local operating system
+- Ruby
+- Rubygems
+- RVM and Rbenv
+- Bundler
+- Rake

+- answer
+  - level 1: among all the stuff listed above, the local operating system(call OS) is at the highest level.
+  - level 2: Ruby is a programming language that is originally carried by MacOS, we can inspect this by running `/usr/bin/ruby -v`, this will get `ruby 2.3.7p456 (2018-03-28 revision 63024) [universal.x86_64-darwin17]`, this is the system-carried Ruby version installation
+  - level 1.5: I prefer to put the RVM or Rbenv at the level between 1 and 2. because they are both Ruby version manager that deviate from the system-carried Ruby.
+    - they can install and manage multiple versions of Ruby and RubyGems
+    - it can also determines what version of Ruby we are using
+  - level 3: RubyGems, they are packages of code that we can download, install and execute in our Ruby project or terminal.
+We talk about RubyGems under the context of Ruby.
+They can be thought of as external libraries we can import.
+    - we use directives start with `gem` to manipulate the different gems
+    - we don't have to install RubyGems, it's carried by modern Rubies
+  - level 4: Bundler and Rake, they are both RubyGems
+    - rake is originally carried by modern Rubies, it's a tool that can automate many tasks on Ruby development.
+    - bundler is a gem, but it can manage the versions of gem for a project, it is a little recursive.
+We use bundler to handle the various dependencies in our project, it ensures we would run the correct version of different gems in different projects.